hepix-virtualisation/vmcatcher/README.md

 ### Introduction

-This application allows users to subscribe to virtual machine `Virtual Machine Image List`{.literal}s, cache the images referenced to in the `Virtual Machine Image List`{.literal}, validate the images list with x509 based public key cryptography, and validate the images against sha512 hashes in the images lists and provide events for further applications to process updates or expires of virtual machine images
+This application allows users to subscribe to virtual machine `Virtual Machine Image List`s, cache the images referenced to in the `Virtual Machine Image List`, validate the images list with x509 based public key cryptography, and validate the images against sha512 hashes in the images lists and provide events for further applications to process updates or expires of virtual machine images